Are you a tree hugger? Interested in improving and maintaining our urban forest? Want to make a difference in our community?

 Keeping streams clean

 If you live along a stream, plant trees next to it.
-They'll cut down on flooding.
+They'll cut down on flooding and erosion, and protect the stream.

 If you don't, PICK UP LITTER BEFORE IT WASHES INTO THE SEWER.
 Everything on the street eventually makes its way to Euclid Creek, Nine Mile Creek, or Dugway Brook, and then to Lake Erie.
 So that pop bottle or cigar wrapper winds up at Euclid Beach.